JamesRickards-Canada/Isogeny/README.md

 * secondabseval: returns the second largest eigenvalue in absolute value
 * allevals: returns all eigenvalues

+sage:
+* ssl_graph: computes the supersingular isogeny graph using the PARI/GP code, and converts it to a Sage object.
+The output is a DiGraph with vertices labelled by supersingular j-invariants.
+This is the replacement for "E.isogeny_ell_graph(l, directed = True, label_by_j = True)": it will give an isomorphic graph, where the F_p^2 vertices may be presented differently (the choice of generator for F_p^2 may be different).

 ## Installation
 1. git clone this repository